sijanstu/showcase/README.md

-# GitHub showcase project built with Spring and Vaadin
+# GitHub Showcase project built with Spring and Vaadin
 Deployed: [https://showcase.sijanbhandari.com.np](https://showcase.sijanbhandari.com.np)

-## There are too many things to achieve:

-if you want to login to website and check messenging feature:
+# if you want to login to website and check messenging feature:

-Username: admin
+## Username: admin
-Password: admin
+## Password: admin

 The project is a standard Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open